dojot/docs/source/user_guide.rst

 User Guide
 ==========

-This document provides information on how to use dojot with a device developer or application developer point of view.
+This document provides information on how to use dojot from a device developer or application developer point of view.
 For documentation regarding the operation of the platform itself, please refer to the :doc:`ops_guide`.